Which of the following statements best describes the difference b... | Channels for Pearson+

 1

-Identify the key concepts: Natural selection and artificial selection are both mechanisms of evolution, but they differ in their driving forces.
+Identify the key components of Lamarck's theory: Lamarck believed in the inheritance of acquired characteristics, meaning that traits developed during an organism's lifetime could be passed on to its offspring.

-Understand natural selection: It is a natural process where organisms better adapted to their environment tend to survive and produce more offspring.
-This process is driven by environmental pressures.
+Identify the key components of Darwin's theory: Darwin proposed natural selection as the mechanism of evolution, where organisms better adapted to their environment tend to survive and produce more offspring.

-Understand artificial selection: It is a human-driven process where humans select for desirable traits in organisms, such as breeding plants or animals for specific characteristics.
+Compare the two theories: Lamarck's theory focuses on the idea that changes acquired during an organism's life can be inherited, while Darwin's theory emphasizes the role of natural selection in evolution.

-Compare the driving forces: Natural selection is driven by environmental factors, while artificial selection is driven by human choices and preferences.
+Evaluate the options given in the problem: Determine which option correctly contrasts Lamarck's and Darwin's theories based on the identified key components.

 Watch next